Interview with UK VA, Becky Considine

 What’s the best thing about being a VA?

-A few months ago the friend who was slightly sceptical of my becoming a VA has now applauded and congratulated my efforts, determination and success, and even nominated me for the Venus Business Women’s Awards.
-It was just announced on 2nd September 2014 that I’m a semifinalist for the Home Based Business category!
+My friend, who was slightly sceptical of the VA industry, applauded and congratulated me on my efforts, determination, and success and even nominated me for the Venus Businesswomen’s Awards in 2014.
+I was shortlisted as a semi-finalist for the Home-Based Business category!

 What’s the hardest thing about being a VA?